hashicorp/design-system/website/docs/content/voice-and-tone/index.md

 ## Voice

-The HashiCorp voice is smart, professional, technical, to the point/factual, clear, and helpful.
-We’re not overly know-it-alls, mean-spirited, or condescending.
-Our goal is to be educational and helpful.
+The HashiCorp voice is smart, professional, technical, to the point, factual, clear, and helpful.
+Our goal is to be educational and helpful and not portrayed as know-it-alls, mean-spirited, or condescending.

 ## Tone

-We’re guiding our customers on a transformational journey to the cloud.
-The goal with everything we do is to be an educational guide that illuminates the path to cloud success.
+We're guiding our customers on a transformational journey to the cloud as an educational steward to illuminate their path to success.
 Our message should be smart, helpful, and to the point to enable human conversations.

 ### Smart

-We are professional and our human conversations are pragmatic and kind.
+We are professional and our conversations are pragmatic and kind.

 ### Helpful